rsthn/rose-ext-wind-sendgrid/README.md

 ### `mail::send` name:string value:string ...

+Sends an email and returns boolean (true) if successfully sent.
+Error messages are written to the system log.
 Accepts one or more name:value pairs.
 Currently supported:

 |Name|Type|Description|
 |----|----|-----------|